AnkushRajabhoj/design-patterns-java/README.md

 When two objects are loosely coupled, they can interact, but have very little knowledge of each other.
 The Observer Pattern provides an object design where subjects and observers are loosely coupled.

+Note: Observer Pattern is different from Publisher Subscriber Pattern